Bakhriev/gulp/README.md

 - `svgNormal`: Copy SVG files to the destination folder.
 - `vendors`: Copy vendor files to the destination folder.
 - `fonts`: Copy font files to the destination folder.
-- `clean`: Clean the destination folder.
-- `serve`: Start a local development server.
-- `prod`: Set the environment to production.
-- `watchFiles`: Watch for file changes and trigger corresponding tasks.

 ## Contributing